Article Summary

 There are many benefits to opening a certificate of deposit account:

-• CDs are safe.
-Certificates of deposit are insured for up to $250,000 by the Federal Deposit Insurance Corporation.
-(FDIC)[5].
-You can recover your deposits, up to the insured amount, even if your bank fails (an unlikely event).
+- Certificates of deposit are insured by the Federal Deposit Insurance Corporation (FDIC).[5]
+You may recover your deposits up to the insured amount, even in the unlikely event that your bank fails.

 There are a couple of disadvantages to opening a CD account:

-• Interest rates are fixed with most CDs.
+- Interest rates are fixed with most CDs.
 This can be both a good and a bad thing.
 On one hand, a fixed rate of return means your bank can't suddenly change the terms of your account.
 However, if the bank raises interest rates on similar CD terms after your money is locked in, you won't be able to take advantage of them.
-Some banks do offer "bump-up" CDs that typically allow for a one-time interest rate increase.

 How Are CD Rates Determined?

 Banks' interest rates on certificates of deposit are among the most important factors in choosing a CD.
-After all, the higher the CD rate, the more money will be in your account at the maturity date.
+After all, the higher the CD rate, the more money you will accrue in your account.

 CD rates vary widely from bank to bank and from term to term.
 Rates aren't random — they're determined by a few factors: